EarthScope/dataselect/doc/dataselect.md

 <p >Data pruning, removal of overlap, can be performed at either the record or sample level.
 Pruning at the record level guarantees that records are never unpacked/repacked, but this could potentially leave small amounts of overlap in the data.
 Pruning at the sample level will remove any overlap and splice data to within the time-series tolerance, this requires the unpacking and repacking of data records and is done in a modification-minimizing way.</p>

 <p >When removing overlapping data records or samples the concept of priority is used to determine from which time-series data should be removed if overlaps are detected.
-By default the priority is given to the highest quality data (M > Q > D > R).
+By default the priority is given to the highest publication version (or v2 quality data).
 When the qualities are the same priority is given to the longer segment.</p>

 <p >Multiple input files will be read in the order specified and processed all together as if all the data records were from the same file.
-The program must read input data from files, input from pipes, etc. is not possible.</p>
+The program must read input data from files; input from pipes, etc. is not possible.</p>

 <p >Files on the command line prefixed with a '@' character are input list files and are expected to contain a simple list of input files, see <b>INPUT LIST FILE</b> for more details.</p>

 <p >Each input file may be specified with an explict byte range to read.
 The program will begin reading at the specified start offset and stop reading at the specified end range.
 See <b>INPUT FILE RANGE</b> for more details.</p>

-<p >When a input file is full SEED including both SEED headers and data records all of the headers will be skipped and completely unprocessed.</p>

 ## <a id='options'>Options</a>